Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - Mecklenburg County's suburbs have trended sharply left, while Gaston County remains a Republican anchor but is no longer immune to change.
 - High turnout, competitive down-ballot races, and a dynamic, diverse population make NC-14 one of the state’s most closely watched districts.
 - The district’s future will likely mirror broader trends of suburban realignment in America.
+- Due to the rapid leftward shift in the Mecklenburg County portion of the district, this will likely become a firewall district for NC Democrats in the not-too-distant future.
 ---

 ## Key Political Terms and Concepts